Transportation and Parking

 In compliance with the Americans with Disabilities Act (ADA), we provide accessible parking at all of our clinics and hospitals.
 Accessible buses and vans are available for all routes served by Duke Transit in Durham.
 The Duke Campus Map provides details about building entrances, parking, pedestrian routes, and more.
 For other locations, regional and city buses are public transportation options available to you.
 Google Maps can give you directions to the closest bus stop near each clinic.

 Service animals -- dogs or miniature horses that have been specifically trained to perform tasks for a person with a disability -- are allowed to accompany patients and visitors in patient rooms and anywhere in the hospital where the public is allowed.
+For patient safety and infection prevention, service animals may be prohibited in some ares.
+These include operating rooms, intensive care units, and areas where the animal cannot be protected, such as radiation therapy clinics.
 Therapy, emotional support, and companion animals are not service animals but may be permitted on a case-by-case basis.
-For more information, email email@example.com.
+For more information, email firstname.lastname@example.org.

 Services for Low Vision, Blind, Deaf, or Hard of Hearing Patients